GAME PREVIEW: Heat look to regain form against Magic - NewsBreak

-VITALS: The Heat and Pacers meet for the first of three matchups this regular season.
-Last season, Indiana won the series, 2-1.
-The Heat are 51-69 all-time versus the Pacers during the regular season, including 39-22 in home games and 12-47 in road games. ...
-Center Bam Adebayo set single-season career highs in points, scoring average, steals per game, dunks, field goals made and free throws made last season ...
+VITALS: : The Heat and Bucks meet for the first of four matchups this regular season.
+Last season, Milwaukee won the series, 2-1.
+The Heat are 71-47 all-time versus the Bucks during the regular season, including 37-21 in home games and 34-26 in road games. ...
+Guard Kyle Lowry has started in 570-straight games in which he has appeared in. ...
 Jimmy Butler has recorded at least 100 steals in eight straight seasons, the longest active streak in the NBA ...
-Duncan Robinson has hit a three-point field goal in 49 straight games, tying the second longest streak in team history ...
-Guard Kyle Lowry has started in 571 straight games in which he has appeared in ...
+Last season Bam Adebayo set single-season career highs in points, scoring average, steals per game, dunks, field goals made and free throws made ...
+After an opening night 127-104 win over the Brooklyn Nets at Fiserv Forum on Tuesday, the Bucks begin their first road trip of the season Thursday night in Miami.
+After Thursday’s game, the Bucks will take on the Spurs (10/23) and Pacers (10/25) to round out the road trip.
 For the Heat, guard Victor Oladipo (knee) is out ...

 Comments / 0